rust-lang/rust/doc/tutorial/intro.md

 function, `ret` for return.

 You should, however, not conclude that Rust is simply an evolution of
-C. As will become clear in the rest of this tutorial, it goes into quite a different direction.
+C. As will become clear in the rest of this tutorial, it goes in quite a different direction.

 ## Conventions